Christmas in the Workplace

 Make an effort to go to the Christmas party, although your attendance is optional, it is a good idea to attend.
 Even though you have had a long week at work and the last thing you want to attend is a Christmas party, it is important as a manager to show that you are a proud member of the team and attending will demonstrate that.

 It is important that you mingle, you should use this as an opportunity to talk to people in the office that you may never get the chance to.
 A successful manager gets to know their employees better and shows an interest.
+In addition, this is a top tip for Christmas in the workplace.

 Give a Business Update

 Remember that although office parties are intended as social events to reward employees and raise morale, they also remain strictly business events.
-Include a small business update at the party as it is good practice to share plans for 2018.
+Include a small business update at the party as it is good practice to share plans for next year.
 Here are some points you can cover in your business update:

 - Sales of the year.